pyeventsourcing/eventsourcing/README.md

 ## Features

+**Worked Examples**
-* Examples - an event sourcing application, with an event-sourced repository containing entity instances, and an entity factory method for creating example entities (see below).
+Simple example application, with an example entity class, a repository containing entity instances, and a factory method for creating entities (see below).
+There is a more sophisticated version of the example application below.
+Also in the 'contrib' folder, there is a persistent generalized suffix tree, implemented using this library.

+**Abstract Base Classes and Test Cases**
-* Extendable object classes for applications, repositories, entities, domain events, and subscribers.
+Simple to develop new applications, with custom entities, repositories, domain events, and subscribers (see example below).

-* Generic event store, with adapters for different database systems (e.g. Cassandra, MySQL).

-* Persistent event streams, with and without contiguous version sequences.
+**Optimistic Concurrency Control**

-* Robust optimistic concurrency control, implemented using atomic optimistic concurrency control features of the database - for instance, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control, guaranteeing consistency of an event streams across a distributed application operating concurrently on that stream.
+Implemented using atomic database system features.
+For example, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control, guaranteeing application-level consistency of each event stream, across a distributed application, without locking.

+**Snapshots**
-* Snapshots - avoids replaying an entire event stream to obtain the current state of an entity.
+Avoid replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes O(1) with respect to the total number N of events in the stream, rather than O(N).

+**Application Level Encryption**
+Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable cipher.
+Can optionally be applied only to a selection of events, or to all the events of and application, or not applied at all (the default).

+**Generic Event Store**
+With an extendable set of adapters called "stored event repositories" for popular ORMs and databases systems (e.g.
+  Cassandra, SQLAlchemy).
+If your database system isn't supported, it will be easy to adapt by writing a custom stored event repository.
+The event store is also derived from an abstract base class in case you want to substitute your own event store.
+There are test cases you can use to make sure your implementation has the required capabilities.

+**Customizable Transcoding**
+Between domain events and stored events, which allows customization of database schemas when developing a custom stored event repositoriy.

+**Fast Forwarding**
-* Fast forwarding of entities to latest published event - used with snapshots and also when optimistic currency control exceptions are encountered.
+Of entities to latest published event - used with snapshots and also when optimistic currency control exceptions are encountered.

-* Customizable transcoding into stored events.

-* Customizable symmetric encryption of stored events, providing application level encryption.
+**Collections**

-* Collections, for modelling multiplicities of different kinds.
+An object-oriented alternative to "joins" - used for modelling multiplicities of different kinds.

+**Time-Bucketed Logs**
-* Time-bucketed logs, logged messages, and log readers - for writing and reading an indefinitely long stream of events in a scalable manner.
+Logged messages, and log readers - for writing and reading an indefinitely long stream of events in a scalable manner.

 ## Install